Sitecore.

 Sparebanken Vest – Norwegian financial institution

-Sitecore is the system many organizations are "stuck with".
+Sitecore is the system with which many organizations are "stuck".
 It offers great value for complex, personalized B2B and financial websites, but carries heavy technical debt.
-In our practice we see more and more organizations that want to replace Sitecore with more modern alternatives, but the switching costs are so high that they remain stuck.
+In our practice we see increasingly more organizations wanting to replace Sitecore with more modern alternatives, but the switching costs are so high that they remain stuck.

 Suitable for

-Very large enterprises with 100+ million annual visitors
+Very large enterprise with 100+ million annual visitors

 Financial institutions and insurers with complex personalization requirements

-Organizations deep in Sitecore ecosystem that need to modernize
+Organizations deeply embedded in the Sitecore ecosystem needing to modernize

 B2B scenarios with high personalization and complex customer journeys